LB-642

 Plain Language

-Developers must provide deployers with comprehensive documentation covering: intended and harmful uses, training data summaries, known limitations and discrimination risks, system purpose and benefits, pre-deployment performance and bias evaluations, data governance measures, intended outputs, discrimination mitigation steps, usage and monitoring guidance, and information needed for deployers to complete their own impact assessments.
-This documentation need not be made publicly available — it is a deployer-facing disclosure obligation.
-A developer that also serves as a deployer is exempt unless the system is provided to an unaffiliated deployer.
-Trade secrets and security-sensitive information may be withheld.
+Developers must provide deployers (or downstream developers) with comprehensive documentation covering: intended and harmful uses, training data summary, known limitations and discrimination risks, system purpose, pre-deployment bias evaluation methods, data governance measures, intended outputs, discrimination mitigation steps, usage and monitoring guidance, and output-understanding documentation.
+This is a deployer-facing disclosure — not a public posting — and is subject to the trade secret exemption in Sec.
+3(6).
+A developer that also serves as its own deployer is exempt unless the system is provided to an unaffiliated deployer.

 Statutory Text